Did Taylor Swift drop a hint about her break up from Joe Alwyn? - KESQ

 Some of her fans believe she has done both regarding her breakup after six years with actor Joe Alwyn.

-The superstar singer reportedly swapped out her hopeful love song “Invisible String” for “The 1,” which talks about someone who was a hoped for “the one,” in her Eras Tour playlist.
+The superstar singer reportedly swapped out her hopeful love song “Invisible String” for “The 1,” which talks about someone who was looking for “the one,” in her Eras Tour playlist.
 The change has not gone unnoticed on social media.

 “In her last show she replaced invisible string with the one… this is real #taylorswift #joealwyn,” one person tweeted on April 8.